kaptinlin/queue/docs/middleware.md

-# Using middleware
+# Middleware in `queue` Library

-Middleware provides a powerful mechanism to enhance and customize the behavior of task processing within the `queue` library.
-This functionality allows for executing code before and after your task handlers, enabling common features like logging, tracing, metrics collection, and more, without cluttering your business logic.
+Middleware in the `queue` library enables pre and post-processing around your job handlers, facilitating functionalities like logging, tracing, and metrics collection without cluttering your core logic.

-## How Middleware Works
+## How It Works

-Middleware in the `queue` library is functions that wrap around your task processing logic.
-When a task is executed, the middleware functions are called in the order they were added, allowing each middleware to perform operations both before and after the task handler.
+Middleware functions encapsulate your job processing logic.
+They're executed in sequence, allowing for operations to be inserted before and after the main job handler executes.

 ## Implementing Middleware

-A middleware is implemented as a function that takes a `HandlerFunc` (the original task processing function) and returns a new `HandlerFunc` that includes the middleware's logic.
+Middleware is crafted as a function that accepts a `HandlerFunc` and returns a modified `HandlerFunc` incorporating the middleware's operations.

 ### Middleware Signature